Understand The Framework

 Afterward, they are told to wait.
 During Pentecost, the disciples each receive the Holy Spirit.
 Up until this point, no man (unless appointed by God in Old Testament or beginning New Testament) had the opportunity to have the Holy Spirit in their heart.

 (NLT) Luke 9:23, “Then he said to the crowd, “If any of you wants to be My follower, you must turn from your selfish ways, take up your cross daily, and follow Me.”

 Evangelism And The Truth

-Acts proceeds to explain the disciples’ evangelism and introduction of a man once named Saul, but once being forgiven by God is named Paul.
+Acts proceed to explain the disciples’ evangelism and the introduction of a man once named Saul, but once being forgiven by God is named Paul.
 Aside from Paul, there are other disciples whose work is shown in the bible.
 Peter, John, James, and more.
 They followed the message of Jesus with their heart.
 Traveling far and reaching out to anyone willing to listen.

 The rest of books go over many misconceptions believers had during that time in various areas.
 People struggled to understand what great length Christ went to.
 All of these topics are still topics people today struggle with understanding.
 The books of the New Testament follow through with letters to churches up until we reach Revelations.

 Focusing Too Much On Symbolism